Greece VAT Refund Calculator 2026

 How to Claim Your VAT Refund

 - Get the Form: Shop at stores that issue tax-free forms.
-Spend over €50, present your passport, and keep the receipt with the completed form.
+Spend at least €50, present your passport, and keep the receipt with the completed form.

 - Customs Validation: Before leaving the EU, present your unused goods, passport, and boarding pass for customs validation and stamping.